Configuring Backup Reports

-Report configuration can be defined both in the Veeam Availability Console Administrator Portal and Client Portal.
+Report configuration can be defined both in the Veeam Service Provider Console Administrator Portal and Client Portal.
 Report configurations created by the Portal Administrator for your company are available in your Client Portal.
 And vice versa, report configurations created in your Client Portal can be managed by the Portal Administrator.

-To perform this task, a user must have one of the following roles assigned: Company Owner, Company Administrator.
+To perform this task, a user must have one of the following roles assigned: Company Owner, Company Administrator, Location Administrator.

 To create a report configuration:

-- In the menu on the left, under Reporting click Reports.
+- In the menu on the left, click Reports.

 - At the top of the list, click New.

-Veeam Availability Console will launch the New Report wizard.
+Veeam Service Provider Console will launch the New Report wizard.

 - At the Report Template step of the wizard, select the report type: